Die Tat (Swiss newspaper): Weekly newspaper (1935–1939)

 For the first four years of its existence, Die Tat was a weekly newspaper.
 The first number appeared on November 12, 1935, with the subtitle "Wochenpost der sieben Unabhängigen" ("Weekly mail of the seven independents").
 It referred to the seven members of the "Association of Independents" who had won a seat on the National Council in 1935: Franklin Bircher, Gottlieb Duttweiler, Ulrich Eggenberger, Heinrich Schnyder, Willy Stäubli, Fritz Wüthrich and Balthasar Zimmermann.

 Duttweiler wrote that they wanted to produce "a simple, serious weekly 'accountability report' from the 7 independents for their friends".
 No advertisements were taken out so as not to compete with the press and to remain independent (there were only a few advertisements from the travel agency Hotel-Plan, which was founded in the same year and belonged to Migros; still written as such at the time).
 Die Tat wanted to "report objectively while avoiding controversy" and also "let opponents have their say briefly."
 He also stated as a motive for founding the newspaper the resistance to National Socialism in Switzerland, which Die Tat opposed without compromise from the very beginning.

 Editorial team

-The editor in-chief was initially Hermann Walder, the lawyer for Migros, followed by Eugen Theodor Rimli from November 19, 1937, and Willy Aerni, the managing director of the Alliance of Independents (LdU) founded at the end of 1936, from April 28, 1939.
-Walder moved to the editorial board of Die Tat, where he remained until the separation from Duttweiler in October 1943, and Rimli continued to write articles for the newspaper after his resignation as editor in-chief (in 1940/1941 he was editor-in-chief of the short-lived first tabloid newspaper in Switzerland, Actualis, after which he founded Fraumünster Publishing House Zurich, later renamed Stauffacher-Publishing House, and published Illustrierte Weltgeschichte and Illustrierte Welt-Kunstgeschichte).
-After the daily paper was founded, Aerni was head of the administration and advertising department until the end of May 1948.
+The newspaper's first editor-in-chief was Hermann Walder, the lawyer for Migros.
+He served until 19 November 1937, when he was succeeded by journalist Eugen Theodor Rimli.
+Rimli remained editor-in-chief until 28 April 1939, when Willy Aerni, managing director of the Alliance of Independents (LdU), took over the position.

+After leaving the editorship, Walder joined the editorial board of Die Tat, where he remained until the newspaper's separation from Gottlieb Duttweiler in October 1943.
+Rimli continued to contribute articles to the newspaper after stepping down as editor-in-chief.
+Following the launch of the daily edition, Aerni served as head of the administration and advertising department until the end of May 1948.